 The Red River Farm Network went on the air on December 4, 1995, delivering news, markets and weather information to some of the best farmers in the world.
 RRFN was founded by John Vasichek, Mike Hergert and Jerry Fiskum.
 All three worked together at KKXL ‘All Farm Radio’ in Grand Forks before starting the network.
 The Minnesota Association of Wheat Growers joined as a partner so more of its members could hear pertinent agriculture information.

 A studio was built with used equipment in downtown Grand Forks, and RRFN began with 12 radio affiliates.
-Today, programs can be heard in 19 radio markets in Minnesota, North Dakota and South Dakota.
+Today, programs can be heard in 20 radio markets in Minnesota, North Dakota and South Dakota.
 In addition, the network connects with farmers and agricultural stakeholders through its e-newsletter and social media platforms.
 Currently, RRFN has four farm journalists on its team: Don Wick, Randy Koenen, Carah Hart and Megan Ternquist.
 Don Wick is RRFN’s president and Kolleen Wick is corporate vice president.
-Kolleen Wick focuses on public relations and marketing, Jay Rehder in advertising sales and Heidi Vettleson as office manager.
+Kolleen Wick focuses on public relations and marketing.
+Jay Rehder is in advertising sales and Heidi Vettleson serves as the office manager.

 - RRFN reports from the ‘Battle in Seattle,’ the 1999 World Trade Organization Ministerial that was overshadowed by violent protests.
 RRFN went on to cover WTO ministerials in Hong Kong and Cuba.